derbyjs/derby/index.md

 #### Private paths

-Paths that contain a segment starting with an underscore (e.g. '_showFooter' or 'flowers.10._hovered') have a special meaning.
+Paths that contain a segment starting with an underscore (e.g. `_showFooter` or `flowers.10._hovered`) have a special meaning.
 These paths are considered "private," and they are not synced back to the server or to other clients.
 Private paths are frequently used with [references](#references) and for rendering purposes.

 #### GUIDs